Complete reducibility: Variations on a theme of Serre: Proof of Theorem

 \begin{definition} Let $\sigma$ be a Steinberg endomorphism of $G$ and let $H$ be a subgroup of $G$.
 We say that $H$ is \emph{$\sigma$-completely reducible} (\emph{$\sigma$-cr} for short), provided that whenever $H$ lies in a $\sigma$-stable parabolic subgroup $P$ of $G$, it lies in a $\sigma$-stable Levi subgroup of $P$. \end{definition}

 The notions of $G$-complete reducibility, etc., can be extended to reductive groups defined over arbitrary fields; see \cite{Serre2003-2004}, \cite[\S~5]{Bate2005}.
-This notion is motivated as follows: If $\sigma_q$ is a standard Frobenius morphism of $G$, then a subgroup $H$ of $G$ is defined over $\mathbb{F}_q$ if and only if it is $\sigma_q$-stable and if so, $H$ is $G$-completely reducible over $\mathbb{F}_q$ if and only if it is $\sigma_q$-completely reducible.
+The concept in Definition \ref{def:sigma-cr} is motivated as follows: If $\sigma_q$ is a standard Frobenius morphism of $G$, then a subgroup $H$ of $G$ is defined over $\mathbb{F}_q$ if and only if it is $\sigma_q$-stable and if so, $H$ is $G$-completely reducible over $\mathbb{F}_q$ if and only if it is $\sigma_q$-completely reducible.
 The following is the main theorem from \cite{Herpel2011}; it is a generalization of a special case of the rationality result \cite[Theorem~5.8]{Bate2005} to arbitrary Steinberg endomorphisms of $G$.

-\begin{theorem}[{\cite[Theorem 1.4]{Herpel2011}}] Let $\sigma$ be a Steinberg endomorphism of $G^\circ$ and let $H$ be a $\sigma$-stable subgroup of $G$.
+\begin{theorem}[{\cite[Theorem 1.4]{Herpel2011}}] Let $\sigma$ be a Steinberg endomorphism of $G$ and let $H$ be a $\sigma$-stable subgroup of $G$.
 Then $H$ is $\sigma$-completely reducible if and only if $H$ is $G$-completely reducible. \end{theorem}

 We now come to part \ref{thm:gen-sigma} of Theorem~\ref{thm:generalisation}.